 - You can see the console windows opening chaotically;

-- A browser window opens without your intention;
+- Browser windows open without your intention;

-- For users with metered connections: traffic is consumed extremely fast by the app you did not use.
+- For users with metered connections: traffic is consumed extremely fast by app(s) you never used or installed.

 At least two of these signs are enough to consider that someone else is using your computer.
 Don’t panic - crooks who added your computer to the botnet are likely not interested in your data or other sensitive information.
 All you have to do is to launch anti-malware software, perform the scan and remove the threat.
-Although the virus can suspend the Microsoft Defender, it can barely disable third-party security tools.
+Although the virus can suspend Microsoft Defender, it can barely disable third-party security tools.